DRC & Research News

 According to Semma Therapeutics Founder and Board Observer Douglas Melton, “Semma’s scientists have very effectively dedicated themselves to systems that reliably generate cells indistinguishable from human pancreatic beta cells and to the invention of novel devices that are immunologically protective and surgically practical.
 We’re very encouraged and excited about the potential this program has for diabetic patients and their families.”

 The Diabetes Research Connection is eager to see how this program could impact the lives of those living with T1D, as well as the progress and direction of treatment options moving forward.
 The Diabetes Research Connection is not connected to this project, but raises funds to support early career scientists in conducting novel research in preventing, treating, and curing T1D, as well as improving quality of life for individuals with the disease.
-To learn more, visit http://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.

 Learn More +